-To make recent developments more accessible to our clients, KPMG's Washington National Tax –State and Local Tax practice has created a Technology Checklist (Techlist) that summarizes recent state guidance for topics such as the taxability of software, guidance on digital equivalents and much more.
-The Techlist will be published on a quarterly basis.
+To make recent developments more accessible, KPMG's Washington National Tax –State and Local Tax practice has created a quarterly Technology Checklist (Techlist) that summarizes recent state guidance for topics such as the taxability of software, guidance on digital equivalents, and much more.

 Highlights of the current issue include:

-Many more developments are covered in the Techlist - download it here.
+Many more developments are covered in the Techlist - download it below.